Avez-vous l'âge légal requis par la législation de votre pays pour entrer dans ce site ?

 What is your language ?

 Château de Marsannay is located at the heart of the vineyards and at the gates of Dijon city.
 In front of the Château, Clos de Jeu vines offer a magnificent view.
 The visit of the Château is a real pleasure for all the 5 senses: we discover the Burgundy wine history and the double arched wine cellars built in a Cistercian style, and we taste wines enjoying the view.
 The Château is open every day from May to September from 10am to 6pm.
 The rest of the year the Château is open on specific dates.
-Tours are proposed for individuals (without reservations) and for groups.
+Guided tours at regular hours are proposed for individuals and for groups.
+Learn more